-Knee replacement surgery, also known as a knee arthroplasty is a type of reconstructive procedure that replaces a worn down knee joint or just parts of it in order to relieve disability or pain.
-Here is a complete list of knee replacement procedures.
+Knee replacement surgery, also known as a knee arthroplasty is a type of reconstructive procedure that replaces a worn-down knee joint or just parts of it in order to relieve disability or pain.
 A knee replacement is useful for patients that suffer from:

 - Rheumatoid arthritis